Alwin-Lin/GCP-automation/README.md

 setup.sh: This creates android SDK and tar image, as well as assing google cloud storage

-cloneFromGit.sh: This adds cloudbuild config to your project and validates by running a local build
+cloneAndBuild.sh: This adds cloudbuild config to your project and validates by running a local build

 triggerCreation.sh: This links Google cloud build to GitHub